-Setting Description ldap!filter A filter used to extract the unique user record located under the base DN.
-The string %u will be replaced by the username supplied when the authenticator is invoked.
-Examples of common LDAP filters include sAMAccountName=%u for Active Directory, or uid=%u for some Unix LDAP schemas. ldap!filter!basedn The base Distinguished Name (DN) under which the Traffic Manager will search for the record of the user being authenticated.
-The entries for all users that are to be authenticated by this LDAP authenticator must appear under the DN specified here.
-A typical base DN might be OU=users, DC=mycompany, DC=local. ldap!attr If the Traffic Manager finds a record for the user being authenticated on the LDAP server it can fetch back additional information from that record.
+Setting Description ldap!attr If the Traffic Manager finds a record for the user being authenticated on the LDAP server it can fetch back additional information from that record.
 This information can be used to perform additional checks on the user being authenticated, such as restricting access based on which group the user belongs to.
-To fetch back specific attributes from the user's record, a space- or comma-separated list of attribute names can be specified in the ldap!attr setting.
+To fetch back specific attributes from the user's record, a space- or comma-separated list of attribute names can be specified in the Idap!attr setting.
 To fetch back all attributes from the user's record, set ldap!attr to ''.
 If the setting is blank, no additional attributes will be retrieved from the server.
-Any attributes retrieved from the user's record will be available in the return value from the TrafficScript function that requested the authentication.

-Setting Description ldap!ssl This setting determines whether or not the connection to the LDAP server will be SSL-encrypted.
-The method by which the SSL connection is established can be specified in the ldap!ssl!type setting. ldap!ssl!type This setting specifies the method by which an SSL connection to the LDAP server is established.
-It is used only if ldap!ssl is set to Yes .
-The available methods are: LDAPS: The Traffic Manager will establish a secure connection to the LDAP server before any LDAP messages are sent. • Start TLS : The Traffic Manager will use the LDAPv3 Transport Layer Security extension to establish a secure connection to the server. ldap!ssl!cert When connecting to the remote LDAP server over SSL, the Traffic Manager will ensure that the server's certificate is signed by the certificate authority specified by this setting.
+Any attributes retrieved from the user's record will be available in the return value from the TrafficScript function that requested the authentication. ldap!ssl This setting determines whether or not the connection to the LDAP server will be SSL-encrypted.
+The method by which the SSL connection is established can be specified in the Idap!ssl!type setting. ldap!ssl!type This setting specifies the method by which an SSL connection to the LDAP server is established.
+It is used only if Idap!ssl is set to "Yes".
+The available methods are: LDAPS: The Traffic Manager will establish a secure connection to the LDAP server before any LDAP messages are sent.
+Start TLS: The Traffic Manager will use the LDAPv3 Transport Layer Security extension to establish a secure connection to the server. ldap!ssl!cert When connecting to the remote LDAP server over SSL, the Traffic Manager will ensure that the server's certificate is signed by the certificate authority specified by this setting.
 If the server sends a certificate that is not signed by the certificate authority specified here then an error will be returned to the TrafficScript function using the authenticator.
 If no certificate authority is specified then the server's certificate will not be validated.